awsdocs/amazon-s3-userguide/doc_source/replication-config-for-kms-objects.md

 }
 ```

-**Example Replicating objects created with server\-side encryption using Amazon S3 managed encryption keys and CMKs stored in AWS KMS**
+**Example Replicating objects created with server\-side encryption using Amazon S3 managed encryption keys and KMS keys**
-The following is a complete IAM policy that grants the necessary permissions to replicate unencrypted objects, objects created with server\-side encryption using Amazon S3 managed encryption keys and CMKs stored in AWS KMS\.
+The following is a complete IAM policy that grants the necessary permissions to replicate unencrypted objects, objects created with server\-side encryption using Amazon S3 managed encryption keys and KMS keys\.
 Objects created with server\-side encryption using customer\-provided \(SSE\-C\) encryption keys are not replicated\.

 ```